 Travel in Finland presents very few health problems.
-The standard of care is extremely high and English is widely spoken by doctors and medical clinic staff, tap water is safe to drink, the level of hygiene is high and there are no endemic diseases.
+The standard of care is extremely high and English is widely spoken by doctors and medical-clinic staff, the level of hygiene is high and there are no endemic diseases.

-The main health issues to be aware of are extreme climates (with the potential for nasties like hypothermia, frostbite or viral infections such as influenza) and biting insects such as horseflies and mosquitoes, though they’re more of an annoyance than a real health risk.
+The main health issues to be aware of are extreme climates (with the potential for nasties such as hypothermia and frostbite, or viral infections such as influenza) and biting insects such as horseflies and mosquitoes, though they’re more an annoyance than a real health risk.